 Gourmets will definitely appreciate the four restaurants of our neighbouring hotel Okura.
 The Serre Brasserie has a ‘Bib Gourmand’ classification by Michelin and a relaxed outdoor terrace.
 One of Okura’s two top class Japanese restaurants even has a true Michelin star.
 And top floor Ciel Bleu is top of the bill with even two Michelin stars.
 Make sure to check the limit of your card before you go there.

 This charming nearby square has a Mediterranean vibe in summer.
 Its relatively hidden location and its small size have protected it from mass tourism.
 Several nice bars and restaurants have their terraces under the large trees.

 Alternative boat rental western city center: Boats4rent

-In case you don’t fancy to start and end your boat rental at our dock in the southern city center, you could go for our colleagues of Boats4rent Boat Rental.
+In case you don’t fancy starting and finishing your boat rental at our dock in the southern city center, you could go for our colleagues Boats4rent Boat Rental.
 Their boats and their terms are almost the same as ours.
-But their location is pretty much at the other end of the city center.
+But their location is pretty much at the other side of the city center.
 Their rentals start and end right next to the attractive Westerpark and its cultural hotspot Westergas.